Kowasaki/ForesAI/README.md

 - [Movidius SDK](https://movidius.github.io/ncsdk/)

 For PyTorch:
-- Pillow package
+- Pillow (PIL)
 - [PyTorch](http://pytorch.org/)

 # Instructions
-If you don't have a model set up, feel free to use this [slightly modified SSD-mobilenetv1 model](https://drive.google.com/drive/folders/1Cwy89QCs3R2dFRxZ85TZJZFBFMtTsl0D?usp=sharing) here.
+If you don't have a model in mind, feel free to use this [slightly modified SSD-mobilenetv1 model](https://drive.google.com/drive/folders/1Cwy89QCs3R2dFRxZ85TZJZFBFMtTsl0D?usp=sharing) here to test out the object detection function.
 You'll need both folders extracted within the "ForesAI" folder.

 There are two main ways to access the module.
 If you want to run ForesAI as a standalone module: